-Setting up a Task
+Setting up a Task in Asana

 Setting up basic tasks/projects and adding collaborators can be done by clicking on the orange ‘+ New’ button on the Home Page (or the ‘Add Task’ button, on the My Tasks page), then selecting the relevant option on the menu.